What Is Keratoconus?

 - Corneal transplant.
 As a last resort, you may be advised to undergo a corneal transplant, where all or part of your diseased cornea is replaced with healthy donor cornea tissue.
 Even after a transplant, however, you may still need to wear glasses or contact lenses for clear vision.

-Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry to find out whether scleral lenses are right for you.
+Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry to find out whether scleral lenses are right for you.

 Giddens Optometry helps patients from Georgetown, Limehouse, Acton, and Halton Hills throughout , do all the things they enjoy — but with clearer vision.